Do Cherries make you poop?

 Do cherries make you poop?
 We are frequently asked if cherries have any impact on bowel motions.

 It seems sensible that people would be interested in learning about natural ways to enhance digestion as they are constantly looking for natural laxatives.
-Since certain foods might affect our digestive processes and even cause movement in various ways, a study has shown that they should be avoided.
+Since certain foods might affect our digestive processes and even cause movement in various ways.
+A study has shown that they should be avoided.

 But what do studies on cherries and their potential to induce bowel motions to reveal?
-Do they include enough fibre to cause your body to naturally exercise more as a result?
+Do they include enough fiber to cause your body to naturally exercise more as a result?
 We made the decision to look into it more, but first, some information on why specific meals might help.

 Cherries as the ideal remedy for constipation

 For instance, recent studies suggest that consuming a few sour cherries can help to immediately ease constipation.
-Long used as a natural treatment for constipation, cherries may now be as effective as other dried fruits high in fibre like prunes and raisins, according to new research.
+Long used as a natural treatment for constipation, cherries may now be as effective as other dried fruits high in fiber like prunes and raisins, according to new research.

 Tart cherries might be worth a try if you’re seeking for a dependable strategy to cure chronic constipation or slow down transit time—which has several health benefits beyond just assisting with bathroom troubles!